 Garden in the Woods – Framingham

 This 45-acre spot displays native New England plants, natural habitats, paths and more.
 Open seasonally, the garden is scheduled to open to the public in mid-April.
 Tickets can be purchased online in advance or at the visitor center.
 Entry is $16/$12 for seniors/$6 for kids.
 Active military and spouses are free with valid ID.
-AAA members can also save on admission.

 The Butterfly Place – Westford